WHAT IS AUSTRALIAN STEM EDUCATION

 STEM education is based on blending Science, Technology, Engineering and Maths.
 This form of education and learninggives Australian students the opportunity to integrate subjects that are usually taught separately.
 This teaches students skills that are applicable to real-world problem solving.
 STEM ensures students develop skills such as dynamic thinking, problem solving and creativity in preparation for a tech driven era.
 Urban Green Farms are dedicated to providing educational access to Aquaponics and Hydroponics in a way that meets the needs of every Australian school and education facility.
 The application of Aquaponics and Hydroponics in Australian Schools means that students are met with innovative methods to explore STEM studies.

-Science, technology, engineering and mathematics will continue to play a key role in sustainable growth and stability of the Australian and Global economy.
-The future of the planet will need to rely on Innovation driven by STEM.
-STEM education creates critical thinkers, increases science literacy, and enables the next generation of innovators and out of the box problem solving.
+Science, technology, engineering and mathematics will continue to play a key role in the growth and stability of the Australian and global economy.
+The future of the planet will need to rely on innovation driven by STEM.
+STEM education creates critical thinkers, increases science literacy, and enables the next generation of innovators to help solve problems.

 Our team at Urban Green Farms are passionate about creating a solution to our soaring demand for food.
 As the human population grows, we will need to produce more food in the next 50 years than we have in the last 1500 years.
 More importantly, we need food production that is sustainable, efficient, chemical-free and grows quickly.
-Our Aquaponic and Hydroponic STEM Learning Programs give our future generations the knowledge and tools to create a much more healthy and sustainable food production system.
+Our Aquaponic and Hydroponic STEM learning programs give our future generations the knowledge and tools to create a healthy and sustainable food production system.